NSombekke/DL2-GVP/Blogpost.md

 ## Novel Contribution
-Description of Novel contributions of our work.
+This work uses the original Geometric Vector Perceptrons GVP (with vector gating) and combines a TransformerConv layer attenmpting to further improve the the baseline model.

-This work uses the original Geometric Vector Perceptrons GVP and combines a TransformerConv layer attenmpting to further improve the the baseline model.
+Additionally, on the RES task, we test with using a BERT model trained on amino acids to increase model performance or speed up the learning process.

 ### The TransformerConv explained
 > Tested the integration of [`torch geometric`](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.conv.TransformerConv.html?highlight=TransformerConv#torch_geometric.nn.conv.TransformerConv)
 > Base TransformeConv from supervisor TA https://github.com/congliuUvA/gvp originally testing on sequence prediction